What causes bone loss in teeth? Common Reasons and Treatment Options| Sani Dental Group

 periodontitis-causes-bone-loss-in-teeth

-According to the Cleveland Clinic, periodontitis is a severe form of gum disease.
-It happens when bacteria infect the soft tissues around your teeth causing them to inflame.
+According to the Cleveland Clinic (2024), periodontitis is a severe form of gum disease.
+It happens when bacteria infect the soft tissues surrounding the teeth, causing inflammation.

-When untreated, it can lead to tooth loss and eventually dental bone loss.
+When left untreated, it can lead to tooth loss and, eventually, dental bone loss.

-Even though age is also a factor in the risk of getting periodontitis, the main reason for this issue is poor oral hygiene.
-When teeth are not properly taken care of, bacteria can cling to plaque and tartar on the surface of your teeth.
-These bacteria can then travel beneath the gum line, where your toothbrush and floss can’t reach.
+This condition is uncommon in people under 30, but the risk increases with age.
+However, while age is a contributing factor, the primary cause of periodontitis is poor oral hygiene.
+When teeth are not properly cared for, bacteria accumulate in plaque and tartar on the tooth surface.
+Over time, these bacteria can travel beneath the gum line, where toothbrushes and floss cannot reach.

-Bacteria can erode the supportive tissues of your teeth, leading to infection.
-This causes bone loss in teeth and eventual tooth loss.
+As bacteria erode the supportive tissues around the teeth, infection develops, causing bone loss and eventual tooth loss.

 Other risk factors for periodontal disease include: